-- I can examine the first paragraph of the Nicene Creed and relate to God the Father - I can understand and address God as Father, not to be seen just as an authoritative figure alone, but as an expression of love, caring, mercy, trustworthiness and responsibility. - I can explore the Old Testament understanding of God the Father.
+- I can examine the first paragraph of the Nicene Creed and relate to God the Father. - I can understand and address God as Father, is not an authoritative figure but a loving father. - I can explore the Old Testament understanding of God the Father.